stevenelson35/stevenelson35.github.io/_posts/2023-06-18-maw-in-maryland.md

 <br/>
 ![Steve at Rest Stop]({{ site.url }}assets/media/20230619_213240.jpg)

-We caught a glimpse of some of the sights of *Washington, D.C.*.
+We caught a glimpse of some of the sights of *Washington, D.C.*
 <br/>
 ![Washington Monument]({{ site.url }}assets/media/20230619_191012.jpg)
 ![Linda and DC]({{ site.url }}assets/media/20230619_191646.jpg)